 Not having a power of attorney can be very costly.
-Those who have not yet arranged one may wish to consider the consequences of not being able to deal with their own financial affairs, nor make decisions about their own welfare.
+Those who don’t have one may wish to consider the consequences of not being able to deal with their own financial affairs, nor make decisions about their own welfare.

 While age can increase the chances of loss of capability to deal with one's own affairs, either due to loss of mental faculties or physical barriers, it is not exclusively a third age problem, nor is it necessarily a permanent state, capacity can also be lost temporarily.

 His family had to apply to the OPG to be able to handle his affairs via the appointment of a Deputy.
-This process can take many weeks and cost much more than that of registering a Lasting Power of Attorney and problems caused by the delay can cost even more.
+This process can take many weeks and cost much more than that of registering a Lasting Power of Attorney with both upfront and ongoing fees and the need to prepare annual accounts.
+The problems caused by the delay can cost even more.

-A daughter was forced to cash part of her own Individual Savings Account to pay a deposit for her 80 year old mother's care home or risk losing the place.
-Despite the mother having ample funds of her own, she had refused to register a power of attorney beforehand and now no longer had the capacity to do so.
+A daughter was forced to cash part of her own Individual Savings Account to pay a deposit for her 80-year-old mother's care home or risk losing the place.
+Despite the mother having ample funds of her own, she had refused to prepare a power of attorney beforehand and now no longer had the capacity to do so.
 Consequently no one could access her bank account.
 Her daughter had to sacrifice her own tax efficient savings to bridge the gap.